neerajsingh869/neog-levelzero/LessonFour/README.md

         - Created app for above problem statement
         - Learned how to insert HTML and Text from javascript side using `innerHTML` and `innerText`.
         - Used `click` event listener on button to welcome user and check DOB.
+    1. App to check if Date and Month of DOB construct prime number or not
+        - Very similar to 1st optional assignment.
 <!-- 3.
 Assignments (MarkSix and MarkSeven) -->